iOS SDK

 Document.subscribePresence(.presence)

-This method allows you to subscribe to all presence-related changes.
-By subscribing to these events, you can be notified when specific changes occur within the document, such as clients attaching, detaching, or modifying their presence.
+This method allows you to subscribe to presence-related changes.
+You'll be notified whenever clients watch, unwatch, or modify their presence.

 await doc.subscribePresence { event in